Skip to main content

 Choosing the right mattress type comes down to your body, sleep position, and comfort preferences.
 The right fit can improve sleep quality, reduce back pain, and help you maintain mobility and independence as you age.

 Your mattress is only part of the equation.
-The right sleep accessories can improve comfort, support proper alignment, and help reduce back pain without replacing your mattress.
+For adults age 50 and older—who may experience increased stiffness, arthritis, or reduced mobility—the right sleep accessories can make a meaningful difference.
+These additions can enhance comfort, improve alignment, and reduce back pain even if you’re not ready to replace your mattress.

 Know Your Sleeping Position